chroniclesofcode/alphadd/README.md

 - 'r' to quick restart the current game

 After the game has ended, you can either press ENTER to restart another session, or 'q' to exit the program.
+You can CTRL-C - and this will automatically write the data, but I would stick to 'q' for a 'safe' exit.

 # Goals
 Targeted training for beginners to Zetamac who are looking to improve at a fast rate.
 I noticed that people usually struggle